 “What the fuck do you think?”

-He squeeze the trigger and held tight.
-Three Teflon’s struck Father Albert in the left eye socket and his mouth.
+He squeezed the trigger and held tight.
+Three bullets struck Father Albert in the left eye socket and his mouth.
 He stumbled back with a harsh, gurgling grunt.
 Nolan was unfazed.
-He popped off two more shots that connected with Its nose and forehead.
+He popped off two more shots that connected with its nose and forehead.

 ‘Aim for the head.’
 He thought to himself.
 ‘Stay on the head!’

 Three more shots went off.
 The first strayed and hit the wall, while the other two caught Father Albert in the neck and chin.
 The Demon’s face was being mangled, but still he stood in defiance.

 With his last two shots, Nolan tried to take out the other eye, in hopes of blinding the creature, but both shots were too high, and disappeared into the kitchen.